 As a history-obsessed 12-year-old, Emily Driver uses her YouTube channel to celebrate landmark moments of activism and change.
 So when her request for a needed wheelchair is denied, she takes matters into her own hands – and launches into a time-travelling trip across the country where she meets trailblazing leaders from the past who have fought for equal rights.
 On the journey, she learns the power of speaking up, and how one voice can inspire others to create a more accessible world.
 In partnership with the National Disability Theatre, a team of actors, writers, and designers with disabilities brings this inventive and original story to life.

-Public Performances will take place on February 29, 2020 and March 1, 2020 at La Jolla Playhouse in the Rao and Padma Makineni Play Development Center (PDC) located behind the Potiker Theatre.
+Performances take place in the Rao and Padma Makineni Play Development Center (PDC) located behind the Potiker Theatre.

 Tickets: $12 (Adults) $9 (Child)